 The company announced three new Radeon mobile GPUs, the RX 6800M, 6700M, and 6600M, as well as the ways these cards work in tandem with AMD processors.

 How do they stack up?
 Well, I checked out the Asus ROG Strix G15, which came with both the RX 6800M and the Ryzen 9 5900HX.
-Is the AMD Advantage real, or is Nvidia still the king of gaming laptops?
+Is the AMD Advantage real, or is Nvidia still the king of

 These new graphics cards are based on RDNA 2, which is AMD’s second-generation graphics architecture.
-This is the same architecture that supported the excellent RX 6000-series desktop graphics, and now that same highly efficient performance is coming to gaming laptops for the first time.
+This is the same architecture that supported the excellent RX 6000-series desktop graphics, and now that same highly efficient performance is coming to

 AMD says RDNA 2 enables 1.5x performance gen-over-gen, helping push into higher resolutions for the first time on AMD graphics cards.
 Here’s how the specs break down for the three new cards: